cbamedjonekou/cbamedjonekou.github.io/_posts/2019-10-16-Information-Theory-NLP-Notes-2.md

 ---
 layout: post
 mathjax: true
-title: "A Brief Summary: Pierce's Introduction to Information Theory (Part 2)"
+title: "A Brief Summary to Pierce's Introduction to Information Theory (Part 2)"
 date: 2019-10-16
 description: The second of a series of blog posts that attempts to give a concise introduction to Information Theory.
-This series of posts can act as a supplement to Pierce's "An Introduction to Information Theory-Symbols, Signals and Noise".
+This series of posts can act as a summary of events of Pierce's "An Introduction to Information Theory-Symbols, Signals and Noise".
 tags: natural-language-processing artificial-intelligence information-theory introduction shannon concise wheel-of-fortune
 ---

 <h2>Introduction</h2>

-Providing a brief summary for Chapter 2 (<i>"The Origins of Information Theory"</i>) of [Pierce's](https://archive.org/details/symbolssignalsan002575mbp/page/n27) <i>"An Introduction to Information Theory: Symbols, Signals, and Noise</i>
+In this post we look to provide a brief summary for Chapter 2 (<i>"The Origins of Information Theory"</i>) of [Pierce's](https://archive.org/details/symbolssignalsan002575mbp/page/n27) <i>"An Introduction to Information Theory: Symbols, Signals, and Noise</i>.
+Skip to <a href="#tldr">TL;DR</a> for a summary of the summary (that's so [meta](https://www.grammarly.com/blog/meta-meaning/)).

 <h2 id="TOC">Table of Contents</h2>
 <ul>